publiccodenet/about/activities/finance-management/authorization.md

 # Financial authorization

-Payments below € 5000 can be made directly by the Operations Coordinator.
+Payments below € 5000 can be made directly by the operations coordinator.

 Payments above € 50.000 must be approved by two board members.
 [See the Articles of Association.](../../organization/articles-of-association.md)